TalMaIka/Site-Scanner/README.md

 ## :rocket: Usage

 1. Run the tool: `python3 Site-Scanner.py` / Proxychains `proxychains python3 Site-Scanner.py`
-2. Enter the URL of the website you want to analyze.
+2. Enter the URL of the website you wish to analyze.
-3. Choose your tasks according to the menu.
+3. Choose tasks according to the menu.

 ## :copyright: Contributing